Committee on the Judiciary

 Washington, DC 20510

-On behalf of the 3 million members of the National Education Association, educators who teach and support students across America, we offer these comments concerning the need for ethics reforms for the U.S. Supreme Court.
+On behalf of the 3 million members of the National Education Association, who are devoted to teaching and nurturing students across America, we appreciate this opportunity to submit these comments for the committee’s June 21 hearing, “Protecting Pride: Defending the Civil Rights of LGBTQ+ Americans.”

 Director of Government Relations